cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 # Schnorr Signature Encoding {#sig-encoding}

-This section describes one possible encoding of FROST signatures.
+This section describes one possible canonical encoding of FROST signatures.
 Using notation from {{Section 3 of TLS}}, the encoding of a FROST signature (R, z) is as follows:

 ~~~